DanielOdievichOrg/OrgRepoWatchmanApp/README.md

 ![](docs/AzureWebSiteSettings.png?raw=true)
 [Full Size](docs/AzureWebSiteSettings.png?raw=true)

-Use the code in C# .NET Core application (run.csx) to listen to the message arriving, validate the hash, parse the message type, decide to operate on the right message, adjust branch protection level and create an issue.
+The code in C# .NET Core application (run.csx):

+* Listens to the message arriving
+* Uses shared secret to compute and validate the hash and rejects messages where it does not match
+* Parses the message type and ignores messages of type that isn't relevant
+* Adjusts branch protection level
+* Creates an issue to track protection level